-2023 Andrew Carnegie Fellows
+Andrew Carnegie Fellows

 Program Summary

-The Andrew Carnegie Fellows Program has a new focus on political polarization in the United States.
-For at least the next three years, the program will ask scholars to help Americans understand how and why our society has become so polarized and what we can do to strengthen the forces of cohesion in American society.
+The Andrew Carnegie Fellows Program has a focus on political polarization in the United States.
+The program asks scholars to help Americans understand how and why our society has become so polarized and what we can do to strengthen the forces of cohesion in our society.
+Political polarization is characterized by threats to free speech, the decline of civil discourse, disagreement over basic facts, and a lack of mutual understanding and collaboration.

 Fellowships of $200,000 are awarded annually to 30 exceptional scholars, authors, journalists, and public intellectuals.
+The funding is for a period of one or two years with the anticipated result of a book or major study.
 The criteria prioritize the originality and promise of the research, its potential impact on the field, and the scholar’s plans for communicating the findings to a broad audience.
-The funding is for a period of one or two years with the anticipated result of a book or major study.

 Deadlines

-CU Internal Deadline: 11:59pm MST October 9, 2023
+CU Internal Deadline: 11:59pm MST October 7, 2024

-Sponsor Application Deadline: 3:00pm MST November 15, 2023
+Sponsor Application Deadline: 3:00pm MST November 8, 2024

 Internal Application Requirements (all in PDF format)